Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 Qubits $q_0$ and $q_1$ are ancilla qubits, with the only purpose of controlling the other qubits.

 #algorithm(
-  caption: [Generation of quantum circuts for different measurement steps.
+  caption: [Generation of quantum circuits for different measurement steps.
 Code for circuit generation adapted from Martina et al. in _Noise Fingerprints in Quantum Computers_, 2022 @martinaLearningNoiseFingerprint2022], //TODO: correctly cited? pseudocode(
     line-numbering: false,
     [*Ensure:* $|0 angle.r_i forall i in 0,...,3$], ind,